turingschool/lesson_plans/ruby_03-professional_rails_applications/testing_an_internal_api.md

 In YAML, ***Whitespace Matters***.
 You don't use `do/end` or curly braces to define the beginning and end of a hash or object.
 You simply tab in one level, and YAML interprets that as a nested object.

+### Using fixtures in your tests

+Let's pretend the YAML example above is in `test/fixtures/websites.yml`.
+When you tests start up, two records will be added as `Website` objects.

+You might be used to retrieving records in your test with something like `website = Website.find(1)`.
+In the interest of keeping things random, records from fixtures are given random ids.
+So you can't count on the first one having an `id` of `1`, and you can't even count on the first one being `.first`.

+To get a record from a fixture, use the syntax `website = websites(:google)`.
+Whatever the lowercase plural version of your model name is, and then pass it a symbol that you defined in your YAML file.

 ### Relationships in Fixtures